jonasbb/serde_with/src/guide/serde_as.md

 # `serde_as` Annotation

 This is an alternative to serde's with-annotation.
-It is more flexable and composable but work with fewer types.
+It is more flexible and composable but work with fewer types.

 The scheme is based on two new traits, [`SerializeAs`] and [`DeserializeAs`], which need to be implemented by all types which want to be compatible with `serde_as`.
 The proc macro attribute [`#[serde_as]`][crate::serde_as] exists as a usability boost for users.